AxisCommunications/docker-acap/README.md

 ## Building the Docker ACAP

 Docker ACAP is built in two steps using two Dockerfiles.
 Too simplify the process a handy shell script is provided.
-Note that Buildkit is required to be enabled for the build.
+Note that since buildx is used, Buildkit is required to be installed and enabled for the build to work.

 ```sh
 # Build Docker ACAP image